impact of recession on your business

 Rest of Middle East & Africa), Latin America (Brazil, Argentina, Rest of Latin America)

-Company Profiles L3Harris Technologies, Airbus, General Dynamics, Maxar Technologies, and Honeywell International Inc., among others.
+Company Profiles L3Harris Technologies, Airbus, General Dynamics, Maxar Technologies, and Honeywell International Inc.

 Key Drivers • To improve safety and reduce aircraft delays